atlanmod/coqtl/fr.inria.atlanmod.coqtl.coq/README.md

-CoqTL: an Internal DSL for Model Transformation in Coq
+Certifying an extensive rule-based model transformation engine for proof preservation
 =======
 Executable engines for relational model-transformation languages evolve continuously because of language extension, performance improvement and bug fixes.
 While new versions generally change the engine semantics, end-users expect to get backward-compatibility guarantees, so that existing transformations do not need to be adapted at every engine update.